royaltm/node-unique-filter/README.md

   /* below are the default values */
   bloombits: 524288,  // how many bloom filter bits to allocate in the bloom filter (should be a multiple of 32)
   bloomhashes: 7,     // how many bloom hashes to generate bits
-  indexbits: 16,      // the size of the hash index 8 - 24
+  indexbits: 16,      // the width of the hash index 8 - 24
   lru: 0              // max length for optional disk read LRU cache (0 = disabled)
   deleteFile: true    // if the file should be deleted upon creation (is temporary) })